 Don’t Let Your Bass Boat Stay Wet

-Leaving your boat all by itself after it got soaked in rainwater is the worst thing you can do to your boat.
+Leaving your boat all by itself after it gets soaked in rainwater is the worst thing you can do to your boat.
 The next day you would find some grayish-white or gray-green fuzz on the carpet, which is mildew(a fungus), and the mold( fungi again) will be sitting right beneath, inside the carpet as it tends to dig into deeper layers.

-Plus, your boat will have some unpleasant musty smell, too, thanks to Mr. and Mrs. fungi.
+Plus, your boat will have some unpleasant musty smell, too, thanks to Mr. and Mrs. Fungi.
 Fungi can grow on the boat’s carpet within 24 hours because all they need is some damp, dimly lit, warm environment to grow, and that’s what a carpet becomes after staying in the rain.

 So if rain has made its way to your bass boat by any chance, make sure you bring it indoors to dry it yourself.

-A bass boat should never be dried in the sun if it got soaked.
+A bass boat should never be dried in the sun if it gets soaked.
 Why?
 Because the fiberglass hull of bass boats is sensitive to ultraviolet rays in the sun.
 UV rays can remove the shine from the gel coat top layer of fiberglass and make it look faded or discolored.

 Moreover, UV rays cause mechanical damage to the fiberglass, making it look gritty in texture.UV rays oxidize the fiberglass, which results in ‘Fiber Blooming.’